trifork/cheetah-infrastructure-utils-kafka/README.md

 ### Topics

-The `<operations>` acts as a operation group which assigns additional permissions:
+The `<operations>` acts as an operation group that assigns additional permissions:

 Claimed Operations (groups):
 * WRITE